RyotaUshio/obsidian-inline-math/README.md

 These braces are then **hidden** so that you are not disturbed by them.

 ***And importantly, they are automatically deleted when you escape from `$...$`, so you don't need to worry about messing up your notes with braces!***

-> [!Note]
-> If you're interested in what's going on under the hood, go to the plugin setting > Debug mode, and turn on "Disable decorations".

 But just in case, this plugin also offers the following commands to surely clean up the braces: